bartvantuijn/noton/To-do.md

 # To-do

-- Show visits on view post page
+- Add quick links to dashboard
 - Add icon picker to categories and posts
 - Fix reordering of tags
 - AI integration